 9. Disclosure of your information to third parties

-We may share information intercompany, and therefore disclose your personal information to any member of our group, which means subsidiaries.
+We may share information intercompany, and therefore disclose your personal information to any member of our group, which means subsidiaries, our ultimate holding company and its subsidiaries.
 Also, we may engage third-party companies service providers or business partners to process our data and to support our business.
 These include for example server and hosting providers, payment processors and customer service and management tools.

 To allow you to interact with other websites on which you may have accounts (such as Facebook and other social media sites) or join communities on such sites, we may provide links or embed third-party applications that allow you to log-in, post content or join communities from our websites.

-We may also provide you with general links to non- Depawater limited websites.
+We may also provide you with general links to non- Depawater websites.

 Your use of these links and applications is subject to the third parties’ privacy policies, and you should become familiar with the third-party sites’ privacy policies before using the links or applications.

-Depawater limited is not responsible for the privacy practices or the content of those other websites.
+Depawater is not responsible for the privacy practices or the content of those other websites.

 We may also disclose your personal information to third parties:

-• If Depawater limited are acquired by a third party, in which case data held by it about its customers are one of the transferred assets.
+- If Depawater or substantially all of its assets are acquired by a third party, in which case data held by it about its customers are one of the transferred assets.

-In connection with a job application or inquiry, whether advertised on a Depawater limited website or otherwise, you may provide us with information about yourself, such as a resume.
-We may use this information throughout, in order to address your inquiry or consider you for employment purposes.
+In connection with a job application or inquiry, whether advertised on a Depawater website or otherwise, you may provide us with information about yourself, such as a resume.
+We may use this information throughout Depawater in order to address your inquiry or consider you for employment purposes.
 Unless you tell us not to do so, we may keep the information for future consideration.